acoppes/acoppes/site/_posts/2025-03-29-shipminer-roadmap-to-demo.markdown

 What I know is that, independently of the game decisions ahead, there are some things that are part of the experience that should be in a good state for the Demo, and here is a list:

 * Basic Steamworks integration, at least having cloud save.
-* Add Wishlist calls to action like after finishing the game, in the main menu, etc.
+* Add calls to action to wishlist the game, for example, after completing the demo, in the main menu, etc.
 * Show the game is going to have more content and what that content is.
 This is to work on expectations but also to communicate what the game is going to have.
 * The game is running well in terms of performance right now but I have to be sure it runs as smooth as possible for the Demo (more considering I expect people to play it on the Steam Deck).
 * More and better sound effects.